jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 You will discover opportunities and talents you weren’t aware of.
 This sounds esoteric, but I have observed this too many times to doubt it.

 This is why procrastination is such a bad habit.
-When you procrastinate, you're putting off the one thing that will actually make a difference in your life: doing something.
+When you procrastinate, you’re putting off the one thing that will actually make a difference in your life: doing something.
 Even if you make a mistake or act hastily, this is better than sitting on the sidelines waiting for someone else to do things for you.

 All it takes is a little action that moves you in the direction of your goals.
 The change happens first in your mind.
 Then your actions will then reflect the change.
 Eventually, your surroundings will bear little resemblance to anything you’ve ever known.

-You don't need to make the ***best*** moves.
+You don’t need to make the ***best*** moves.
 You just need to make ***some*** moves to reach your goal.

 ## Prepare for it to be difficult

-If you need a guarantee before you do every little thing, you're going to get smoked by people not afraid of risk.
+If you need a guarantee before you do every little thing, you’re going to get smoked by people not afraid of risk.

 You have to become comfortable with the unknown.
 At the very least, you need to tolerate the idea that you won’t always have the correct answer.